Graduate Student Paper Prize

-Essays will be judged on the use of feminist inquiry to analyze topics related to gender or sexuality; the quality and clarity of writing; originality; and effective use of primary source material where applicable.
+Essays will be judged on the use of Feminist, Queer, Critical Race, or Critical Indigenous approach to analyze topics related to gender or sexuality; the quality and clarity of writing; originality; and effective use of primary source material where applicable.

-- 20 pages maximum (double spaced, 12-point font), not including bibliography and notes
+- 6000-8000 words, including bibliography and notes

-The deadline for submission is March 24, 2017 by 5pm
+The deadline for submission is Friday March 22, 2019 by 5pm MST.

-Justin Brock, "The Critical Voices from Joyous Gard: The Homosocial and the Feminine in the Stanzaic Morte Arthur"
+Justin Brock, "The Critical Voices from Joyous Gard: The Homosocial and the Feminine in the Stanzaic Morte Arthur."

 Erin Murrah-Mandril, "Misreading the Feminine: Representation of Women in the Far West in Mary Hallock Foote’s 'Maverick.'"

-Susan Ruth, "Women's Toolkits: Engendering Paleoindian Technology" (first place)
+Susan Ruth, "Women's Toolkits: Engendering Paleoindian Technology." (first place)

-Leigh Johnson, "Chicana Literary Activism: Motherwork as a Response to Domestic Violence"(second place)
+Leigh Johnson, "Chicana Literary Activism: Motherwork as a Response to Domestic Violence."(second place)

-Stacey Kikendall, “’The eye of Glorvina met mine’: Vision, Gender, and Imperialism in The Wild Irish Girl”
+Stacey Kikendall, “’The eye of Glorvina met mine’: Vision, Gender, and Imperialism in The Wild Irish Girl.”

-Cindy Murillo, paper “Reclaiming Motherhood through Exile: Body Politics in Harriet Beecher Stowe’s Uncle Tom’s Cabin”
+Cindy Murillo, paper “Reclaiming Motherhood through Exile: Body Politics in Harriet Beecher Stowe’s Uncle Tom’s Cabin.”

-Ying Xu, “Edited Melancholy and the Construction of Self: Mary Wollstonecraft’s Letters Written During a Short Residence in Sweden, Norway and Denmark,”
+Ying Xu, “Edited Melancholy and the Construction of Self: Mary Wollstonecraft’s Letters Written During a Short Residence in Sweden, Norway and Denmark.”

 Andrea López, “Beyond the Maquilas: Gender Discourse and Gendered Violence in Cd.
-Juárez”
+Juárez.”

-Justin Parks, “‘Our Eyes Look Out’: The View from the Window and the Noise from the Street in Two Poems by Mina Loy”
+Justin Parks, “‘Our Eyes Look Out’: The View from the Window and the Noise from the Street in Two Poems by Mina Loy.”

-Birgit Schmidt-Rosemann, "The Pleasure of Destroying It": Creating and Undoing Standards of Female Virtue in The Female Husband and Memoirs of a Woman of Pleasure”
+Birgit Schmidt-Rosemann, "The Pleasure of Destroying It:" Creating and Undoing Standards of Female Virtue in The Female Husband and Memoirs of a Woman of Pleasure.”

-Hadar Dubowsky for “Feminist Methodology and a Qualitative Case Study of a Masculine Female Adolescent”
+Hadar Dubowsky for “Feminist Methodology and a Qualitative Case Study of a Masculine Female Adolescent.”